FedorovEgor/Phonebook-app/README.md

 # Phonebook-app
-Simple project with REST api for managing users and contacts in their phonebooks
+Simple project with REST api for managing users and contacts in their phonebooks.